FRQUENTLY ASKED QUESTIONS

 The In Luv Duet: Girl In Luv, Boy In Luv (co-written with Rebecca Yarros)

-Standalone novels: Recovered, Downfall, A Righteous Man, Goldilocks, Fortunate Son (Release date To Be Announced)
+Standalone novels: Recovered, Downfall, A Righteous Man, Goldilocks, The Best Bad Things

 Are there any plans in the works to adapt your books for film or television?